PaulJPhilp/effect-regex/SOCIAL_ANNOUNCEMENT.md

 ### Main Announcement

-🎉 Introducing **effect-regex** v0.5.0 - Type-safe regex builder for TypeScript
+🎉 **effect-regex** v0.6.0 is here - Type-safe regex builder for TypeScript

 Build patterns with a fluent API that compiles to multiple dialects (JS, RE2, PCRE).
 40+ standard patterns.
 MCP server integration for AI assistants.
 Production-ready.